 Today I head up the Pastoral Care Team at church, lead services, preach, pray with and for people, conduct funerals and take Home Communion to those who are unable to come to Church services.
 We run Alpha courses once a year in the Autumn and I enjoy assisting our Vicar Wendy over the 10 weeks.
 Following Alpha we are setting up a Home Group so that we can continue to learn more of the Bible and what part we can play in the Church of God.

 It is an honour to serve with Wendy and Elaine, our Churchwardens and PCC to introduce Christ to the Community of Wycombe Marsh and Micklefield.

 Natalie is married to Mike and they have one son, Tom.
-They have moved from Chalfont St Peter to live as part of the community that St Anne's and St Peter's serves, so know the wider area if not the detail of the parish, yet.
-Natalie completed three ordination training at St Mellitus college which also included a placement at Holy Trinity Northwood, prior to that her sending church was St James Gerrards Cross.
+They have moved from Chalfont St Peter to live as part of the community that St Anne's and St Peter's serves, so she knows the wider area if not the detail of the parish, yet.
+Natalie completed three years ordination training at St Mellitus college which also included a placement at Holy Trinity Northwood, prior to that her sending church was St James Gerrards Cross.

 During their time as a family in Chalfont both Natalie and Mike were keen supporters of local voluntary organisations such as Scouts and the local swimming club (where Tom is still a member).
 Mike is a keen runner and since moving her Natalie has joined a local gym.
 Natalie has also joined Wendy in using her bike as and when she can.

 Chris Turner, Leon Mendy

 Deanery Synod Rep: Barbara Griffiths

 Rev. Wendy Bull

 Jackie Pape, Lou Marron